 - I will need materials and may need training (public speaking, etc.) to do this job effectively.

 - The organization will provide me with appropriate training and support.

 - I will be able to choose from a range of fundraising activities, and I expect relevant training and support to help me fulfill my obligations.

-- Evaluation of the Executive Director will be based on goals developed jointly by the board and the Executive Director.
+- Evaluation of the E.D. will be based on goals developed jointly by the board and the E.D.

 What is the time commitment?

 Directors can expect to spend an average of 2-5 hours a week on Syndicate business.